XamlBrewer/UWP-Extended-Splash-Screen-With-Lottie-Sample/README.md

 The app's main page shows how a Lottie animation can (more or less) subtly draw attention to a button.
 Please note that this animation does not loop - unlike the following animated gif:

 ![MainPage](Assets/AppMain.gif?raw=true "Main Page")

+The background from this main page is designed by Freepik (http://www.freepik.com).